cholakovit/ft/readMe.md

-To start the project you need to run in cli: npm run server npm run dev
+To start the project you need to run in cli: \n npm run server \n npm run dev

 To run tests: